rigetti/qcs-sdk-qir/Readme.md

 cargo run --features llvm11-0 transform --help
 ```

+### QIR Preconditions

+QIR may only be transpiled in this way if:

+- An entrypoint function exists (TBD)
+- Every function within the call tree from the entrypoint:
+  - Contains at least one basic block
+- All basic blocks within transpiled functions which contain at least one QIR intrinsic must satisfy the *basic block preconditions*:
+  - Begin with a `phi` instruction; the operand specifying the current block must reference a variable which we will call the _shot count variable_; the other operand must reference a constant value of 1.
+This initializes the shot count variable.
+  - At least one QIR intrinsic, and any number of classical instructions.
+The return value of any of these classical instructions may not be used as an operand to any QIR intrinsic invocation.
+  - A shot count termination sequence as the final three instructions of the block:
+    1. An increment: `add` of constant `1` to the _shot count variable_.
+    2. A comparison between the _shot count variable_ and a constant, which we will refer to as the _shot count_.
+    3. A conditional branch instruction, which targets the basic block if the comparison fails and a different block if it succeeds.
+- Basic blocks which do not match the pattern described here are passed through unchanged.
+If that leaves QIR intrinsics unaltered, then further compilation by a classical toolchain (ie `gcc`) will likely fail.

 ## Run Your Transformed QIR

 Now that you've got an output `.bc` file, you can inspect it by disassembling it (optional): `llvm-dis output.bc`, assuming that's what you named your output file in the CLI command above.